 The AIr™ Patent

-AIr™ is built upon a globally granted method patent (Priority Date: July 5, 2014) that protects the core process of transforming drones into autonomous cleaning tools using airflow.
-The patent secures the intellectual property for using sensor-based alignment to clean surfaces without physical contact, water, or chemicals.
+AIr™ is built upon a globally granted method patent (EP3077882B1 & intl. counterparts) that protects the core process of transforming drones into autonomous cleaning tools using airflow.
+The patent secures the intellectual property for using sensor-based autonomous alignment to clean surfaces without physical contact, water, or chemicals.

 Intellectual Property